cycleplatform/docs-portal/docs/environments/overview.md

 ## The Environment Dashboard

-From the environment dashboard, you are able to get a bird's eye view of containers and services for the environment, as well as information on the public load balancer and .
+From the environment dashboard, you are able to get a bird's eye view of containers and services for the environment, as well as information on the public load balancer and its associated IP's.

 :::note Navigating to the Environment Dashboard

 1. Select the Environments tab on the left in the navigation menu.
 2. Click the name of environment you wish to see from the list.

-* Alternatively, from within an environment, click the "Dashboard" tab at any time.
+- Alternatively, from within an environment, click the "Dashboard" tab at any time.
   :::

 Take the next step by learning how to [manage environments](/docs/environments/managing-environments).